Former Glenwood Springs ‘nurse’ arrested as imposter

 Facility staff said they reported McCray to the Colorado Department of Regulatory Agencies.
 The arrest warrant says, "Her actions and experience level led most other co-workers to believe that she was, in fact, licensed, even though she was not."

 According to Glenwood Springs Police Chief, Terry Wilson, McCray was arrested on July 14 in Knox City, Texas on a Glenwood Springs Police Department warrant.
 She was lodged into jail and posted bond that same day, according to Chief Wilson.
-Police said she was cooperative during the arrest.
+Police said she was cooperative during the arrest, Wilson said.

 A recent Denver 7 investigation found it took the state almost two years to issue McCray a cease and desist order, despite multiple complaints from a resident's loved one.
 The TV news station said it spearheaded its own investigation after a former Glenwood Springs Health Care employee called to report the news.